We Love Horses!🐴(and Donkeys!)

 FCVC celebrates the National Day of the Horse for our equine friends (also known as equids).
-While our veterinary practice is mainly dogs and cats, we have a passion for horses!
+While our veterinary practice is mainly dogs and cats, we have a passion for (and love) horses!

 As in the resolution that created the republics celebration of steeds, we also encourage people to be mindful of how horses have helped shape our history and the joy of having horses.

 In 2004, Congress recognized the first official day.
 Submitted by Ben Nighthorse Campbell (R-Colorado) the text of the resolution states:

 Encouraging citizens to be mindful of the contribution of horses to the economy, history, and character of the United States and expressing the sense of Congress that a National Day of the Horse should be established.